MojosBeans100/MS3-bike-hire/README.md

 ### Google Forms
 * Google Forms was used to create the bike hire form to be submitted by the user.

+### Mailtrap
+* Mailtrap was used as an email sandbox to verify email functions in code were working.

+### Heroku
+* Heroku was used to deploy the program.

 [Back to Table of Contents](#table-of-contents)

 # Development